simoncblyth/opticks/notes/issues/bulletproof_alignment_debug.rst

   * :doc:`ts-box-utaildebug-decouple-maligned-from-deviant`

+  * that doc does some u-counting : showing that apart from SC where do not known how many turns of the scattering loop (which each consume 5u) can predict the consumption from the history

 * how about storing point-by-point random cursor index for the consumption ?

   * thats bulletproof : ie if it matches are as sure as is possible